Thameem-Mul-Ansari/Legal_Summarization/README.md

 Improved customization of summary formats for specialized use cases.
 Contributions
 Contributions are welcome!
 Please follow these steps:

+#Usage
+Upload a Document: Drag and drop a PDF legal document into the upload area.
+Choose Summary Type: Select from predefined options like Narrative Deposition or Trial Summary.
+Generate Summary: Click the appropriate button to process the document and generate a summary.
+Download Summary: Save the generated summary as a PDF file.

 Fork the repository.
 Create a new branch (git checkout -b feature-branch).